Muhammad-Hussain456/OOP/06_Inheritance.md

 An **abstract class** represents an **abstract concept** that cannot be instantiated directly.

 👉 **Abstract Class = Blueprint + Contract + Common Implementation**

+### Explanation
+An abstract class implements an abstract concept
+Main purpose is to be inherited by other classes
+Can’t be instantiated
+Promotes reuse

 ### Characteristics